 Welcome to the 4th Judicial District of Minnesota

-The State of Minnesota has 10 Judicial Districts, with specific counties belonging to each District.
-The 4th Judicial District serves only Hennepin County, and is the state's largest trial court, receiving nearly 800,000 cases each year.
-The 62 judges, 12 referees and 549 staff members strive to provide an accessible, fair, courteous, efficient and innovative system of justice.
-Learn more about courts in Minnesota.
+The State of Minnesota's 87 counties are organized into 10 Judicial Districts.
+The 4th Judicial District includes only Hennepin County.
+It is the state's largest trial court, handling over 550,000 cases in 2013.
+The 62 judges, 15 referees and 525 staff members strive to provide an accessible, fair, courteous, efficient and innovative system of justice. » Learn more about courts in Minnesota.

 News & Notices

 Fourth Judicial District Judge Kevin Burke received the Chief Justice Richard W. Holmes Award of Merit at the American Judges Association luncheon earlier this month.
 The award is given to a judge for outstanding contributions to the judiciary.
 "It was a pretty cool thing that caught me completely off guard," said Judge Burke.

 The Fourth Judicial District has chosen Ralph Campbell as the next recipient of the Steven A. Pihlaja Award in recognition for his years of volunteer service in District Court. » Learn more...

 The Second Judicial District (Ramsey County) and the Fourth Judicial District (Hennepin County) are seeking attorneys to serve as Conciliation Court Referees. » Learn more...

 The Probate/Mental Health Court in the Fourth Judicial District is now accepting applications to serve on its Guardianship/Conservatorship Attorney Panel. » Learn more...